webplatform/docs-wpd/Community/Meetings/General/index.md

 ** How can we get a seal of approval from the community?
 Can SME review content?
 ** What is the criteria for calling something complete?
 ** What is the announcement plan to promote completed content?
-* Filling out the ontology of the site
+* Filling out the taxonomy of the site
 ** Generate a site map of the current site
 ** Identify what pages should be there that aren't
 ** Stub in those pages with details on priority, etc.